 19 June: 'Inside the Greyfriars: Franciscan Wall Painting' - Leicester Greyfriars is very much in the news and the ever popular Miriam Stevenson will enlighten us on the subject of their wall paintings.

 19 July: Branch Study Day - 'Richard III and Leicester'.
-Details in the March Ricardian Bulletin.
+This event is now fully booked.

 July: 'Visit to Maxstoke Castle' - Details to follow.